The Best Pumpkin Patches in and Around San Diego

 On chilly evenings, a cup of hot apple cider is the perfect way to enjoy this beautiful season at the farm.

-Oma’s Pumpkin Patch is open from October 1 to November 2, Tuesday to Friday from 10 PM to 7 PM, and Saturdays from 9 AM to 7 PM.
+Oma’s Pumpkin Patch is open from September 27 to October 11 and October 14 to November 1.
+Note that they are close on Sundays and Mondays.
 All ticketing is done online and is reservation-based.
 Get your tickets here.

 Mountain Valley Ranch